jefflombard/sparc/README.md

 #### Testing
 - `spark test` - runs the test command to run default tests.

-### Packaging for Production
+#### Deploying to production
-- `spark package` - builds a package that can be deployed to a production org.
+- `spark package` - builds a package that can easily be deployed to a production org.

+### Starting a new project
+- `spark create myProject` - creates a new project called myProject

 ## Contributing
 Help is appreciated, if you would like to contribute, you can either message me or create a PR.